New dates to be announced

 What will the Planning and planting a small orchard course cover?

-The day course will cover the basics of how to design a fruit garden or small orchard: soil types, shade, spacing, rootstocks, pollination groups, apple and pear varieties, etc. We will consider growing fruit trees in smaller spaces against a fence or wall as well as in more conventional orchard settings.
+The course will cover the basics of how to design a fruit garden or small orchard: soil types, shade, spacing, rootstocks, pollination groups, apple and pear varieties, etc. We will mainly discuss growing fruit trees in gardens and more conventional orchard settings.
+We only touch on growing fruit trees in smaller spaces against which is covered in more depth on our Growing fruit in small spaces course.
 Companion planting as well as how fruit trees can be integrated into forest gardens will be discussed.
 We will plant some fruit trees together using techniques and materials which will ensure the best possible start for your trees in a variety of conditions.
-We will also demonstrate how children and community members can be involved.
+We will also discuss how children and community members can be involved.

 Who is the course for?